MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-block-access-consumer-accounts.md

 Choose a web proxy server that you can configure to only allow users on your network to access Google services using specific Google Accounts from your domain.
 With this server you must be able to:

 - **Add a header to all traffic directed to google.com.** Use this header to identify the domains from which users can access Google services.
-- **Support SSL interception.** Because most traffic through your Google service is encrypted, your proxy server needs to support SSL interception.
+- **Support Secure Sockets Layer (SSL) interception.** Because most traffic through your Google service is encrypted, your proxy server needs to support SSL interception.

 Read specific instructions on how to block Google services from the following proxy service providers.
 Select a server that meets your needs.